Take a fresh look at your lifestyle.

 1. Regret: One must genuinely feel regretful before even expressing regret to Allah.

-2. Repentance: You must verbally confess to Allah that you have wronged yourself by committing a sin; you regret it and are now asking for His forgiveness.
+2. Repentance: You must verbally confess to Allah that you have wronged yourself.
+You have committed a sin and now regret it.
+Now you are asking for His forgiveness.
 You must be sincere in your repentance, vowing never to repeat that sin.

-3. Giving up the sin(s): One of the most crucial stages of repentance is the practical stage: never committing the same sin again.
+3. Giving up the sin(s): One of the most crucial stages of repentance is the practical stage.
+You must never commit the same sin again.
 If a person repeats a sin, they must go through the process of repentance from the very first stage.
 Nevertheless, they shouldn’t feel discouraged or disappointed because Allah gives them infinite chances to repent.

 4. Reformation: If you have wronged someone, you must compensate them for the wrong(s) you have done to them.
 For instance, if you have stolen money from someone, you must give it back to them.
 Likewise, if you have missed your prayers or fasts, you must make up for them.
 Those who have not wronged others don’t need to go through this stage.

 These are the typical stages of repentance.
 Imam Ali (a) has stated that there is one more stage.
-If a person has consumed haram (prohibited) money to eat from and has put on weight from that money, to be forgiven, that person must shed the weight they had put on from that haram earning.
-Of course, this is a very advanced version of repentance to ensure no sign of sin remains.
+Suppose a person has eaten food from a haram living.
+In addition, they have put on weight from that money.
+Allah will forgive that person in the best way if they do tawbah in practice.
+They must shed the weight they had put on from that haram earning.
+Of course, this is a high level of repentance to ensure no sign of sin remains.
 Otherwise, going through the four stages mentioned should be enough.
-Tawbah should be practiced during Ramadan because it is a time when we are more focused on our deeds and the sins we have committed previously.
+Muslims should practice tawbah during Ramadan more than other months.
+During Ramadan, we are more focused on our deeds and past sins.
+Therefore, we should repent in this month more.

 During Ramadan, Should We Do Tawbah for Every Sin or One for All?

-Those who sincerely wish to give up their sinful behavior and reform themselves can do so with just a single repentance that entails all of their past sins.
+There is an easy way to do repentance for those who wish to give up their sins.
+One tawbah and a single act of repentance will efface all their sins.
 This way, Allah will forgive all of their sins.
 Allah says in the Quran:

 قُلْ يَا عِبَادِيَ الَّذِينَ أَسْرَفُوا عَلَىٰ أَنفُسِهِمْ لَا تَقْنَطُوا مِن رَّحْمَةِ اللَّهِ ۚ إِنَّ اللَّهَ يَغْفِرُ الذُّنُوبَ جَمِيعًا ۚ إِنَّهُ هُوَ الْغَفُورُ الرَّحِيمُ ﴿٥٣﴾